Aedalus/malwoden-tutorial/website/docs/10-inventory.md

 ![inventory render](/img/chapter-10/inventory-render.gif)

 Now we're still not listing any of the items that the player picked up.
-For now we'll go with a bit of a naive implementation, and just iterate throught the player's inventory displaying each item in a line.
+For now we'll go with a bit of a naive implementation, and just iterate through the player's inventory displaying each item in a line.

 ```ts
 // src/systems/render.ts